-Proximus NV van publiek recht / Proximus SA de droit public
+Proximus NV van publiek recht/ Proximus SA de droit public

-Statutory report of the joint auditors to the shareholders' meeting for the year ended 31 December 2017
+Statutory report of the joint auditors to the shareholders' meeting for the year ended 31 December 2018 - Annual accounts

-The original text of this report is in Dutch/French
+The original text of this report is in Dutch and French

-Statutory report of the joint auditors to the shareholders' meeting of Proximus NV van publiek recht / Proximus SA de droit public for the year ended 31 December 2017
+Statutory report of the joint auditors to the shareholders' meeting of Proximus van publiek recht / Proximus SA de droit public for the year ended 31 December 2018 - Annual accounts

 In the context of the statutory audit of the annual accounts of Proximus NV van publick recht / Proximus SA de droit public (the "company"), we hereby submit our statutory audit report.
-This report includes our report on the annual accounts together with our report on other legal and regulatory requirements.
-These reports are one and indivisible.
+This report includes our report on the annual accounts and the other legal and regulatory requirements.
+These parts should be considered as integral to the report.

 As required by law and the company's articles of association, and more specifically by article 25 of the law of 21 March 1991 reforming certain economic public corporations applicable to Proximus NV van publiek recht / SA de droit public, the statutory auditors, members of the joint auditors, were appointed in their capacity as statutory auditor by the shareholders' meeting of 20 April 2016 for a period of six years, in accordance with the proposal of the board of directors issued upon recommendation of the audit and compliance committee.
 The mandate of these statutory auditors will expire on the date of the shareholders' meeting approving the annual accounts for the year ending 31 December 2021.
-Deloitte Bedrijfsrevisoren/Réviseurs d'Entreprises has performed the statutory audit of the annual accounts of Proximus NV van publiek recht / Proximus SA de droit public for 8 subsequent years.
-CDP Petit & Co has performed the statutory audit of the annual accounts of Proximus NV van publiek recht / Proximus SA de droit public for 2 subsequent years.
+Deloitte Bedrijfsrevisoren/Réviseurs d'Entreprises has performed the statutory audit of the annual accounts of Proximus NV van publiek recht / Proximus SA de droit public for 9 subsequent years.
+CDP Petit & Co has performed the statutory audit of the annual accounts of Proximus NV van publiek recht / Proximus SA de droit public for 3 subsequent years.